Permanent Magnet Motor vs Induction Motor: Which Is Better?

 Why induction motors remain the default choice

-Here are the main reasons I pick induction motors for most projects:
+Here are the main reasons induction motors remain common in many industrial projects:

 ⚙️ Note: If you need a motor that is affordable, easy to maintain, and proven in industry, induction motors are a solid choice.